^

 Interactions with other drugs

-• Medicines that lower blood pressure (antihypertensive drugs): Using timolol in combination with other antihypertensive drugs, such as beta blockers, diuretics or ACE inhibitors, may lead to an additional decrease in blood pressure.
+• Blood pressure lowering drugs (antihypertensive drugs): Using timolol in combination with other antihypertensive drugs such as beta blockers, diuretics, or ACE inhibitors may result in additional lowering of blood pressure.

-• Medicines for the treatment of cardiovascular diseases: Timolol may increase the effect of antiarrhythmic drugs such as amineoxidine and lead to serious heart rhythm disturbances.
+• Cardiovascular drugs: Timolol may increase the effects of antiarrhythmic drugs such as aminoxidin and lead to serious heart rhythm problems.

 • Central depressants and hypnotics: Timolol may enhance the depressant effects of central depressants and hypnotics, which may lead to increased drowsiness and respiratory depression.

-• Antidepressants and antipsychotics: In combination with timolol, antidepressants and antipsychotics can enhance its hypotensive effect and increase the risk of orthostatic hypotension.
+• Antidepressants and neuroleptics: When combined with timolol, antidepressants and neuroleptics may enhance its hypotensive effect and increase the risk of orthostatic hypotension.

 • Sympathomimetics: The use of sympathomimetics in combination with timolol may lead to a decrease in its antihypertensive effect.

-• Monoamine oxidase inhibitors (MAOIs): Use of timolol in combination with MAOIs may result in enhanced antihypertensive effects and an increased risk of serious side effects.
+• Monoamine oxidase inhibitors (MAOIs): Use of timolol in combination with MAOIs may result in increased antihypertensive effects and an increased risk of serious side effects.

 Attention!